Allerton Mauleverer: History

-Allerton obtained its distinguishing name from the family of Mauleverer, one of whom, named Richard.
+Allerton obtained its distinguishing name from the family of Mauleverer, one of whom was named Richard.
 Although the family claimed to have come over with William the Conqueror, this is now believed to be based on a forged family tree of 1591.
 In the 1840s, Allerton Mauleverer was described as "The parish is wholly the property of Lord Stourton; and comprises 2170 acres, of which 1180 are arable, 820 meadow and pasture, and 170 woodland and plantations."

 In 1086, King William was the lord of Allerton Mauleverer.
 At this period of time, the value to the Lord was £0.5 with a taxable value of 1.5 geld units, where in the same year the "Tenant-in-chief was also King William.
 In about 1105, Richard Mauleverer granted the church and some lands at Allerton to Holy Trinity Church of York.

 During the Second World War, Allerton Castle, then home to Lord Mowbray, became the Headquarters of the Sixth Group of RAF Bomber Command which was the Royal Canadian Air Force component of the command.

 St Martin's Church

 A church dedicated to Saint Martin was first built on the site by a member of the Mauleverer family in the late 12th or early 13th century.
 The present church was remodelled in 1745–46 by Richard Arundell, heir to the Mauleverers and MP for Knaresborough, adopting a neo-Norman style.
 St Martin's Church, Allerton Mauleverer was declared redundant on 1 December 1971, and was vested in the Trust on 27 July 1973.

 In 1848, St Martin's Church was described as "an ancient cruciform structure.
 The late Duke of York resided here in 1786, 1787, and 1789."

 Also in 1985, the Churchyard Wall and the Piers of the Church were awarded as Grade II listed buildings, and is currently under the care of the Churches Conservation Trust.

+There are two burial grounds next to the church.
+One, which is only accessible from the west end of the site next to the road, is reserved for Roman Catholic burials.
+See 'External links' below for a survey of burials in both churchyards.